What is the typical dance season?

 Can my child make up a missed class?

 Yes!
-Dancers can take a make-up class in the same or lower level class designation but must do so within two weeks of the absence.
-Please notify the office in advance so we may make proper accommodation.
+Students can take a make-up class in the same or lower level class designation but must do so within two weeks of the absence.
+Please notify the office in advance.

 Do you have an inclement weather policy?